 Combating Drought through farm pond technology

-- Late onset of monsoon, prolonged dry spells of more than 10 days during July and August and terminal dry spell during September are not uncommon in rainfed areas.
-Hence, productivity in rainfed ecosystem in India is not exceeding 1.0 t per ha as compared to 2.5 t per ha under irrigated ecosystem.
+- Late onset of monsoon, prolonged dry spells of more than 10 days during July and August and terminal dry spell during September is not uncommon in rainfed areas.
+Hence, productivity in the rainfed ecosystem in India is not exceeding 1.0 t per ha as compared to 2.5 t per ha under irrigated ecosystem.

 - They are constructed to collect excess water after the rainwater is conserved through different in-situ measures.

-- However, the size of the farm pond depends on rainfall events, slope of the soil and catchment area
+- However, the size of the farm pond depends on rainfall events, the slope of the soil and catchment area

 - Seepage and evaporation are the main two problems associated with farm ponds.
 In unlined farm ponds in Alfisols, water loss through seepage is substantial, while, it is very less in Vertisols.
 The Loss of water from unlined pond can be reduced by lining walls.